felko/lys/README.md

 ### Type system

-The type system used is called πCLL, defined in "Linear logic propositions as session types" — Luis Caires, Franck Pfenning and Bernardo Toninho, and corresponds to full intuitionistic linear logic.
+The type system used is called πCLL, defined in "Linear logic propositions as session types" — Luis Caires, Franck Pfenning and Bernardo Toninho, and corresponds to full classical linear logic.

 The logical connectives and truth values have been modified to be unicode characters